dermesser/libsocket/README.md

 One of the main advantages of libsocket is that you don't have to write the complex and error-prone procedures for connecting a socket, check it on errors etc. yourself.

+But libsocket does not support any use of sockets.
+For example, there is no such function like `sendto()` because the developer thinks that connected UDP sockets are easier to handle and equal.
+The combination of connected DGRAM (DGRAM, UDP) sockets and the function
+`reconnect_isocket()` resp. `reconnect_usocket()` provides an interface which is also quite easy.
+On the other side, some functions support the use of 'raw' flags which are passed to the underlying Sockets API functions (e.g. `create_isocket()` which accepts flags like `SOCK_NONBLOCK`).
+I also had the design goal that the library should use the real sockets accepted by read()/write() syscalls etc and not structures (like FILE pointers used by libc) so you may control sockets nevertheless with `setsockopt()` or receive datagrams with `recvfrom()` although you have to handle the `struct sockaddr`s yourself.
+Another example for this design goal is that there is no function equivalent to `read()` or `write()`
+(except of `recv_ussocket()` which does no more than `read()`)

+If you want to have more control over the sockets you're using, this library is not the right tool for you.
+It's intended for the easy use of sockets.

 ##EXAMPLES

 You may test libsocket and make some experiences by playing with the examples provided in the standard libsocket distribution